 About Jeff Veley

 Jeff Veley is a mental health professional that’s insanely entertaining.
-Despite extraordinary challenges, he learned how to make friends and manage emotions.
+Despite extraordinary challenges, he learned how to make friends and manage enemies.
 Today, he’s a speaker who travels the globe empowering kids and grownups.
 His fun presentations inspire students to be resilient – teaching them how to leverage their adversities for psychological growth.

-A Psychological Approach to Bullying
+A Psychological Approach to Bullying & Conflict Resolution

 The “Peace Sign Approach” empowers students to face adversity, grow in resilience, and solve their own social problems.
 It is an effective approach for bullying prevention, intervention, and response.